jiajunng/amq-federation-openshift-demo/README.md

   ![Interconnect](https://user-images.githubusercontent.com/25560159/79947627-da49e400-84a4-11ea-8ccf-d6969d81431d.png)
   On the Interconnect console, it shows that the 4 routers across the regions are connected.

-## Deploy AMQ Broker in the second region
+## Deploy AMQ Broker in the second cluster
 * From the *amq-cluster2* namespace, Operators -> Installed Operators -> AMQ Broker -> AMQ Broker -> Create Active MQArtemis:
   ```
   apiVersion: broker.amq.io/v2alpha1